domfarolino/algorithms/src/datastructures/Queue/README.md

 # Queue

-The queue datastructure functions just like a line at the store, in that the `first` item in is the `first` item out.
+The queue data structure functions just like a line at the store, in that the `first` item in is the `first` item out.
 Equivalently, the `last` item in is the `last` item out.
 Consequently, queues are known as `FIFO` or `LILO` containers.
-This datastructure is used in graph/tree BFS traversals among other applications.
+This data structure is used in graph/tree BFS traversals, among other applications.

-Queues are often implemented with a singly linked list as the underlying datastructure, as is this particular implementation.
-We maintain an internal linked list which has all of the methods our Queue datastructure will need to use.
-Again, the Queue datastructure is merely a SLL wrapper.
+Queues are often implemented with a singly linked list as the underlying data structure, as is this particular implementation.
+We maintain an internal linked list which has all of the methods our Queue data structure will need to use.
+Again, the Queue data structure is merely a SLL wrapper.

 ## Supported operations